My Time in Africa

 This October, I was privileged to visit some of our leaders who are investing in their communities through education, agriculture, and holistic formation.

-One moment that truly captured this came at the New Dawn Educational Center in Nairobi, Kenya.
-Run by an incredible leader named Mrs. Irene and her daughter Tabitha, the school stands as a beacon of hope for children from nearby slums.
-What struck me most was how these students are encouraged not to be defined by where they come from, but to see their experiences as fuel — fuel to better themselves, their families, and their futures.
+One moment that truly encapsulated what it means to fuel Africa’s future leaders happened at the New Dawn Educational Center in Nairobi, Kenya.
+Run by an incredible leader named Mrs. Irene and her daughter Tabitha, the school is a beacon of hope for children from the nearby slums.
+What struck me most was seeing how these kids are encouraged not to be defined by where they come from, but to use their experiences as fuel to better themselves and their futures.

-At New Dawn, education goes far beyond the classroom.
-The students are diving into STEM, computer science, languages, and sports, and you can see the pride in their eyes as they talk about what they’re learning.
-When I spoke with some of the older students preparing for their final exams, they shared dreams of going to university and creating opportunities for their families.
-In that moment, it became clear that what we’re investing in isn’t just a school - it’s a generation of leaders ready to build a brighter future for themselves and their communities.
+At New Dawn, I saw firsthand how they’re focusing on education in a way that’s truly transformative.
+They’re diving into STEM, computer science, languages, and even sports - and you can see the pride in the students’ eyes.
+I spoke with some of the older students - those in their final year - and their dreams of going on to university and changing their families’ circumstances really brought home the impact.
+In that moment, it was clear that we’re not just running projects; we’re helping raise a generation of leaders who are ready to build a brighter future for themselves and their communities.

-As I visited programs across Kenya and Uganda, from New Dawn’s classrooms in Nairobi to the coffee farms in Gulu and community initiatives in Adjumani, my understanding of what we’re truly investing in deepened.
-It’s not about building things people don’t need or offering temporary help.
-It’s about truly investing in lives and futures.
+Visiting the various programs partnered with African Leadership, from New Dawn Educational Center in Kenya to the initiatives in Gulu and Adjumani, Uganda, truly deepened my understanding of what we’re investing in.
+It’s not just about building things people don’t need; it’s about truly investing in their lives and futures.

 In Kenya, I saw how our support in education and sports is shaping the next generation with confidence and purpose.
 In Uganda, I met Jennifer, who works with children overcoming trauma, helping them heal and rediscover hope.
 Even in places like Olia Prison, I witnessed transformation reaching into every corner of the community.
 Each encounter reminded me that this work is about long-term, life-changing impact, the kind that ripples outward through generations.